 What is Proposer / Builder Separation?

 The blockchain emerged as a solution to decentralize the trust required to run a digital economy, which traditionally has been managed by central authorities.
-In a blockchain, a network of miners (or validators in the case of Proof-of-Stake) work together to validate transactions and add new blocks to the chain.
+In a blockchain, a network of validators work together to process transactions and add new blocks to the chain.

 What is in-protocol Proposer/Builder Separation (PBS)?